EvanKnowles/HelloCanDoGram/readme.md

 LaunchCanDoGram - Hello World Edition
 ----

 This is a super minimal example of a bot that has two commands.
+To use this bot, you'll need the actual CanDoGram artifacts, which you can find [here](https://github.com/EvanKnowles/CanDoGram).

 The `/hello` command takes no parameters and greets the user politely, then as a bonus sends the user a picture of a cat.